 In any case, undertaking a renovation project means that you can design the apartment exactly to your own tastes.
 Alternatively, if your apartment was purchased as an investment for long-term rental, you can plan accordingly for that too.

-With all that in mind, there are one or two things it’s good to know before embarking on a basic renovation – i.e. nothing that would affect the structure or exterior, which we go into in more detail here, and assuming that you live in a normal building with no special historical significance (which have their own special rules).
+With all that in mind, there are one or two things it’s good to know before embarking on a basic renovation – i.e. nothing that would affect the structure or exterior, and assuming that you live in a normal building with no special historical significance (which have their own special rules).

 Getting under way